yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

   - PB (Product Backlog)
     - What
       - PB: An ordered list for things(PBIs) need to be done by Scrum team
+        - Large Products: Hierarchical Backlogs
+          - Need hierarchical PO
+        - Multiple Teams: One Product Backlog
+          - Good: Interchangeable teams with general skills
+          - Bad: Different teams with special skills
+        - One Team: Multiple Products
+          - Try to merge to one PB to have single priority
       - [PB must be DEEP](https://www.mountaingoatsoftware.com/blog/make-the-product-backlog-deep)
         - Detailed appropriately
           - Much detail on higher priority PBIs